How Play Helps Kids Learn

 How can you incorporate more time for play into your routine at home?
 Lead by example and put down your own electronics.
 Join your children and let them direct the play.
 Make capes from blankets and “save the world,” build towers with blocks, or have a tea party with stuffed animals.
 Your children will be developing their imaginations, verbal skills, and engineering abilities, and you’ll be sharing priceless bonding time with them.

-Photographs courtesy of Phebe Anna Thorne School.
+This story supports the Main Line Parent Community with photographs courtesy of Phebe Anna Thorne School.